Multi-Day Seminars Frequently Asked Questions

 I have dietary restrictions and/or physical limitations.
 How do I request accommodations?

-When you are accepted into the program, we will reach out to learn more about you.
+When you are accepted into the program, we will reach out to learn more about you closer to the seminar dates.
 At that time you can tell us more and we will do our best to accommodate you.

 What is the dress code?
 What should I pack?

-Dress is business casual, much like what many teachers wear on Fridays: nice denim and shirt/blouse with comfortable shoes.
-We recommend that teachers bring an umbrella, highlighters and pens/pencils, a notepad, and layers appropriate for summer air conditioning or winter weather.
+The suggested dress is business casual, much like what many teachers wear on Fridays: nice denim and shirt/blouse with comfortable shoes.
+We recommend that teachers bring an umbrella, highlighters and pens/pencils, a notepad, and layers appropriate for the local weather.
+Please advise that the historic site visits vary in location and could include extensive walking or standing.

 Take the Next Step